NiklasGollenstede/nixos-installer/patches/README.md

-# Some Patches
+# Patches for External Software

-... for `nixpkgs` or programs therein.

 A patch `<name>-*.patch` is generally for the open source software `<name>` which is added/modified by the nixpkgs overlay in `../overlays/<name>.nix.md`.
 Patches for `nixpkgs` are applied in `../flake.nix`.